-Art has been at the center of human spiritual life, and therefore, art in the future space age is an exciting subject.
+Abstract.
+Art is situated at the center of entertainment; therefore, new art in the future space age is an exciting subject.
 The authors, led by an artist, have been creating video artwork "Sound of Ikebana," made by giving sound vibration to fluid and shooting it with a high-speed camera.
-To study its shape under zero gravity, we conducted the generation of the artwork under microgravity realized by parabolic flight.
-As the sound source, we used the birth cries of newborn babies, which also symbolize the future.
-We confirmed that a new shape that has never existed is created.
+To study its shape under weightlessness, we conducted the generation of the artwork under microgravity realized by parabolic flight.
+We confirmed that new shapes of the Sound of Ikebana were created.
 Furthermore, a three-dimensional artwork was created by shooting the phenomenon from multiple viewpoints.

-Keywords: Fluid art, Microgravity, Parabolic flight
+Keywords: Fluid art · Sound of Ikebana · Microgravity · Parabolic flight